 Registered Staff Hours

-To go along with its strong overall score, we gave this nursing home an A for our inspections rating.
-Inspection scores account for several factors included in a nursing home's inspection reports.
-One of the most important criteria we consider is the number and severity of deficiencies.
-Places with better grades in this area generally have few severe deficiencies.
-This place was hit with 2 deficiencies on its inspection report, but we were relieved to see that none were considered to be major deficiencies.
-This indicates that the inspectors did not deem any of the deficiencies to create an imminent risk to resident safety or health.
+We also wanted to emphasize the fact that this facility has received nearly flawless inspections recently.
+We awarded them an A in this category.
+Inspection grades weigh several factors found on a facility's inspection report.
+One key criteria we weigh heavily is the quantity and severity of deficiencies.
+Places with better scores in this category generally have few of these severe deficiencies.
+This nursing home received 2 deficiencies on its inspection report, but we were relieved to see that none of the deficiencies were considered to be severe.
+This means that the government inspectors did not deem any of the deficiencies an immediate threat to patient health or safety.
 Finally, this facility had no substantiated complaints this year from residents, which is an excellent sign.

 Does this page answer your questions about Milford Center?